LaunchCodeEducation/java-web-development/src/chapters/spring-controllers-and-routes/exercises.rst

+.. _controllers-exercises:

 Exercises: Controllers and Routing
 ==================================

 While reading the chapter, you created a basic Hello, World application using Spring Boot called ``hello-spring``.
 Open that project up in IntelliJ, and get ready to add some features!

+..
+TODO: create these branches on hello-spring-demo

+.. admonition:: Note

+	Check out this reference to make sure your own application matches our ``hello-spring-demo`` BRANCH name.

 Modify your ``HelloController`` class to display a form on a ``GET`` request that asks the user for both their name and the language they